Caleydo/caleydo.github.io/_publications/2018_tvcg_lineage.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- nobre
+- Carolina Nobre
-- gehlenborg
+- Nils Gehlenborg
 - Hilary Coon
-- lex
+- Alexander Lex

 journal-short: TVCG
 year: 2018